singhkpratham/geocompr/05-geometry-operations.md

 #> [1] TRUE
 ```

-\BeginKnitrBlock{rmdnote}<div class="rmdnote">For single simple feature geometries (`sfg`), `st_cast` also provides geometry casting from non-multi to multi types (e.g. `POINT` to `MULTIPOINT`) and from multi types to non-multi types.
+\BeginKnitrBlock{rmdnote}<div class="rmdnote">For single simple feature geometries (`sfg`), `st_cast` also provides geometry casting from non-multi-types to multi-types (e.g., `POINT` to `MULTIPOINT`) and from multi-types to non-multi-types.
 However, only the first element of the old object would remain in the second group of cases.</div>\EndKnitrBlock{rmdnote}

 Geometry casting of simple features geometry column (`sfc`) and simple features objects works the same as for single geometries in most of the cases.
-One important difference is conversion between multi to non-multi types.
+One important difference is the conversion between multi-types to non-multi-types.
-As a result of this process, multi-objects are split into many non-multi objects.
+As a result of this process, multi-objects are split into many non-multi-objects.

 Table \@ref(tab:sfs-st-cast) shows possible geometry type transformations on simple feature objects.
-(Note the abbreviated geometry type names: POI, MPOI, LIN and GC for example refer to POINT, MULTIPOINT, LINESTRING and GEOMETRYCOLLECTION respectively.)
 Each input simple feature object with only one element (first column) is transformed directly into another geometry type.
 Several of the transformations are not possible, for example, you cannot convert a single point into a multilinestring or a polygon (so the cells `[1, 4:5]` in the table are NA).
-On the other hand, some of the transformations are splitting the single element input object into multi-element one.
+On the other hand, some of the transformations are splitting the single element input object into a multi-element object.
-You can see that, for example, when you cast a multipoint consisting of five pairs of coordinated into a point.
+You can see that, for example, when you cast a multipoint consisting of five pairs of coordinates into a point.

-Table: (\#tab:sfs-st-cast)Geometry casting on simple feature geometries (see section 2.1, type names abbreviated) with input type by row and output type by column.
+Table: (\#tab:sfs-st-cast)Geometry casting on simple feature geometries (see Section 2.1) with input type by row and output type by column.
 Values like (1) represent the number of features; NA means the operation is not possible.
+Abbreviations: POI, LIN, POL and GC refer to POINT, LINESTRING, POLYGON and GEOMETRYCOLLECTION.
+The MULTI version of these geometry types is indicated by a preceding M, e.g., MPOI is the acronym for MULTIPOINT.

            POI   MPOI   LIN   MLIN   POL   MPOL   GC
 --------  ----  -----  ----  -----  ----  -----  ---